 Me: ‘I don’t want to hear this.’

-Different departments we shopped, picked up this, put back that.
+We shopped in different department stores.
+We picked up this, we put back that.
 Married Daughter tried on a pair of shoes.
-Bella and I sat close on chairs and waited.
+Laura and I sat close to each other and waited.
 I could smell stale alcohol leak from her skin, a stink I was familiar with: The aroma of an alcoholic.
-I chastised her about her alcohol consumption, a lecture she again ignored.
+I chastised Laura about her alcohol consumption, a lecture she again ignored.
 Married Daughter queued to pay for chosen shoes.
 Laura took her chance, she had me alone, ‘Mum, I’m in debt.
 I have no money.’

 ‘Why’re you telling me?’
 She shrugged her shoulders, a sulk on her face.
 Another stone dropped in my stomach, sat on top of previous ones.
 We moved on through the open stores, to look at sunglasses set out in a glass case.
-Bella saw a pair she liked, a pair she could not live without.
+Laura saw a pair she liked, a pair she could not live without.
 I bought them for her, to make her happy.
 To ease the sickness in my heart.
 It was my birthday and she had ruined it.